 Meghan is the head of the Public Finance Section and Chair of the Education Practice at the firm.
 She has extensive experience in public finance and public agency representation, serving as bond counsel and as counsel to underwriters, borrowers, trustees, and purchasers in connection with tax-exempt and taxable general obligation and revenue financings related to transportation, education, health care, economic development, project finance and environmental.

-Keith is a Member in the firm’s Boston office and is Chair of the Sports Law Practice Group.
+Keith is a Member in the firm’s Boston office and is Co-Chair of the Sports Law Practice Group.
 His practice focuses on complex commercial and business litigation and dispute resolution.
 Keith has advised clients and litigated cases involving corporate governance matters, closely held business disputes, antitrust claims, class action claims, health care–related business disputes, professional malpractice, and probate matters.
 He has represented public companies, private and closely held corporations, and individuals in a variety of litigation and prelitigation matters.

 James is a Member in the firm’s San Diego office He represents top clients in the surfing, skateboarding, kite surfing, and fitness industries.
 James focuses on patent law, including preparation and prosecution of patent applications, rendering of opinions on infringement and validity, licensing, due diligence investigations, and client counseling, with an emphasis on electrical, telecommunications, software, and mechanical technologies.